paclitaxel protein-bound

 How is paclitaxel protein-bound given?

-Paclitaxel protein-bound is usually given once every 3 weeks.
-Follow your doctor's dosing instructions very carefully.
+For breast cancer, paclitaxel protein-bound is usually given once every 3 weeks.

 Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when paclitaxel protein-bound is injected.

-You may need frequent medical tests at your doctor's office to be sure this medication is not causing harmful effects.
-Your cancer treatments may be delayed based on the results of these tests.
+You may need frequent medical tests to be sure this medicine is not causing harmful effects.
+Your cancer treatments may be delayed based on the results.

 What happens if I miss a dose?